GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ### Get Tokens by Code

-On successful login, the login result will return code and state. `GetTokensByCode` uses code and state to retrieve token which can be used to access user claims.
+Upon successful login, the login result will return code and state. `GetTokensByCode` uses code and state to retrieve token which can be used to access user claims.

 **Required parameters:**

-* OpHost   - OpenID Connect Provider
+- OpHost: The URL of the OpenID Connect Provider (OP)

-* oxdport  - the port of the oxd server
+- oxdport: the port of the oxd server

-* oxdId    - oxd Id from client registration
+- oxdId: oxd Id from client registration

-* authCode    - The Code from OP authorization redirect url
+- authCode: The Code from OP authorization redirect url

-* authState    - The State from OP authorization redirect url
+- authState: The State from OP authorization redirect url

 **Request:**
 ```csharp